 October 03, 2019

 Hecate (or Hekate, and pronounced “he-KAH-tay” or “he-KAH-tee”) has many titles, most notably the Torchbearer, Goddess of the Underworld, and the Keeper of the Keys of the Universe.
 A relationship with her is one that confronts and engages with the darkness that resides in us all, rather than ignore or reject it.
-Hecate is present in the Under, Middle, and Upper worlds, so her ability to transition between these realms indicates she is a powerful force for change.
+Hecate is present in the Under, Middle, and Upper worlds, so her ability to transition between these realms exemplifies she is a powerful force for change.

 Hecate is an ancient goddess with a modern tradition.
 Some traditions of witchcraft emphasize her role in modernity, and puts less stress on the particularities of rituals and ceremonies so that practitioners may interpret their relationship in a modern, personal way, so that everyone’s practice is at their strongest.